code4romania/project-template/README.md

+DO NOT USE THIS REPO ANYMORE - MOVED TO https://github.com/code4romania/catpol-declaratii

 # project-template
 Project template for Code4Romania Moonsheep implementation.
 Starting from this templates, additional tasks can be added in tasks.py to be run by the platform.